Have you ever wondered. . .God, why do I have to go through this?

 When you’re fighting the fires of hell. . .as you keep your focus on Jesus, His Word and His ability to set you free. . .what previously had you bound will be gone as well.

-Your miracle in the fire is because of who’s in there with you.
+Your miracle is found in the fire because of Who’s in there with you.

 5. What the enemy means for harm. . .God will turn to good.

-God used what the devil meant for harm to good.
+God used what the devil meant for harm to do good not just for Shadrach, Meshack and Abednego but for the entire Kingdom.
 Daniel 3:28 in the Amplified Bible says:

 “Then Nebuchadnezzar said, Blessed be the God of Shadrach, Meshach, and Abednego, Who has sent His angel and delivered His servants who believed in, trusted in, and relied on Him!
 And they set aside the king's command and yielded their bodies rather than serve or worship any god except their own God.”